About Ka Ora, Ka Ako | the healthy school lunches programme

 A typical weekly lunch menu includes a variety of lunches such as wraps, vegetable sticks, dips, salads, soups, and hot lunches.
 Menus may also change from term to term to reflect available fresh produce and the season, and any feedback from schools and students.

 Being part of the Healthy Lunches Programme has allowed our school to be generously supported by the Ministry of Education to upgrade aspects of our Kitchen and dining facilities.
-For example, new stove, cook tops, dishwasher, plates, utensils.
-Unfortunately, due to COVID and the accessibility to resources we don’t yet have them all.
-So we’re being flexible in working with what we do have.
+The school has quality cooking, food storage and hygine equipment and facilities.

 The Woodville School kitchen is developing a zero-waste policy, to reduce food wastage, and minimise the use of plastic single-use items.